Sergio00166/Python-Text-Editor/README.md

 A a basic terminal text editor with python using the minimun external libraries as possible (only wcwidth and colorama)

+Only supports UTF-8 (normal mode) and ASCII (for reading bin files)

 Nowadays it is in development stage, then it can be expected to be broken

 Basic functionalities currently available such as copy, cut, paste lines, and the basic for a text editor